Skip to main content

 Step-by-Step Account Recovery Process

 This is the section that matters most if your Meta ad account is currently disabled.
 Follow these steps in exact order.
 Skipping steps or doing them out of sequence reduces your recovery probability.
-This process is based on 3,200+ successful recoveries we have guided in 2026.
+This process reflects the disabled-account recoveries we have guided and what consistently works in practice.

 Step 1 — Confirm Your Account State (5 minutes): Before doing anything else, determine exactly what happened.
 Log into business.facebook.com/accountquality and document the following: (a) Is the restriction at the ad account level or Business Manager level? (b) What specific policy violation is cited? (c) Is a "Request Review" or "Appeal" button available? (d) Is there an outstanding balance?
 Screenshot everything — these details change as Meta processes your case, and having a record of the original notification is critical for escalation.